estuary/flow/site/docs/reference/Connectors/materialization-connectors/Parquet.md

 ## Configuration

 To use this connector, begin with data in one or more Flow collections.
-Use the below properties to configure a  materialization, which will direct one or more of your Flow collections to Parquet files in S3.
+Use the below properties to configure a  materialization, which will direct the contents of these Flow collections to Parquet files in S3.

 ### Properties